 - How many sick days are available?

 When that generosity isn't offered, workers are more likely to come to work sick.
 The United States doesn't guarantee paid sick days, whereas at least 145 other countries do [source: Heymann et al.].
 As a result, another study that examined sick days in industrialized countries beyond just the European Union found that workers in the United States had the fewest sick days per employee per year, with five, while Poland had the most, with 26 days per employee per year [source: Osterkamp, Rohn].

 When obstacles are introduced in locations that provide abundant sick leave, sickness absences fall as the measure of generosity does.
 In 1993, the Swedish benefit system was modified to include a "qualifying day," or a day with no pay before sick leave benefits kicked in.
 Researchers found that the number of sick days went down, but the average time people were absent increased [source: Voss et al.].

 Still, finding some sort of balance would be ideal.
 In the United States, sick workers on the job cost more in lost productivity and health costs than absent workers do [source: Mason].
 In contrast, sick days placed a burden of 4.2 billion euros ($5.2 billion dollars) on the Swedish economy in 2002 [source: Fuller].
-Until that balance is found, stay in good health by reading some of the stories on the next page.
+Until that balance is found, stay in good health by reading some of the stories below.

 - Engstrom, L.-G. and T. Eriksen.
 "Can differences in benefit levels explain duration and outcome of sickness absence?"
 Disability and Rehabilitation.
 2002.